kt-alt/nginx-proxy-manager/README.md

 ## Custom Location

-If you users to be forwarded a specific path, you need to define a Custom Location in the Proxy Host.
+If you want users to be forwarded a specific path, you need to define a Custom Location in the Proxy Host.
 For example, if you want users to be able to just point to http://mypilehole_dnsname (no /admin), create Custom Location in the Proxy Host as follows:

 - location:  `/`
 - scheme:  `http`